Hillerr/state-machine-designer/README.md

 #### Decision Function

-First of all, all states must has a decision function, which is going to return the name of the next state, or, if nothing changes, the name of the current state.
+First of all, all states must have a decision function, which is going to return the name of the next state, or, if nothing changes, the name of the current state.

 ```python
 import random